ankane/pretender/README.md

 # Pretender

 As an admin, there are times you want to see exactly what another user sees or take action on behalf of a user.
-Pretender provides the ability to login as another user **the right way**.

-What is the right way?
+Meet Pretender.

 - Easy to switch back and forth between roles
 - Minimal code changes
-- Plays nicely with auditing tools
+- Plays nicely with auditing tools - **this is crucial**

 [Rock on](http://www.youtube.com/watch?v=SBjQ9tuuTJQ) :boom: